 Taxpayers B, C, and D have requested that Company M divide IRA X, by means of trustee-to-trustee transfers, into three IRAs.
 Each of the three transferee IRAs will be maintained in the name of Taxpayer A (Deceased).
-One of the three transferee IRAs will hold Percentage 1 of IRA X and will be set up and maintained to benefit Taxpayer B as a beneficiary of Trust T the named beneficiary thereof.
+One of the three transferee IRAs will hold Percentage 2 of IRA X and will be set up and maintained to benefit Taxpayer C as a beneficiary of Trust T. Code § 401(a)(9) required distributions from the transferee IRAs set up to benefit Taxpayer C will be based on the life expectancy of Taxpayer C.

-After the three transferee IRAs are set up, the transferee IRA set up to benefit Taxpayer B will be converted, by means of a distribution and subsequent rollover, into an IRA set up and maintained in the name of Taxpayer B. It has been represented that said rollover will occur within the time frame referenced in Code § 408(d)(3)(A)(i).
+After the three transferee IRAs are set up, the transferee IRA set up to benefit Taxpayer B will be converted, by means of a distribution and subsequent rollover, into an

+IRA set up and maintained in the name of Taxpayer B. Said distribution and rollover will be accomplished no later than September 30,